Advice when using Teams for meetings

 - Show meeting notes - opens a panel where participants can add actions and notes for the meeting.

-- Show meeting details - key information about the meeting.
+- Show meeting info - key information about the meeting, including the joining link.

 - Gallery - by default this view is selected, which shows up to 9 participants in a 3x3 grid.